Barred owl: Longevity and parasitism

 Parasitism is frequent in barred owls as expected for many different kinds of wild birds.
 The parasite load of helminths was determined to be higher in larger owls in Florida like the barred and great horned owl and lower in smaller owl species, like eastern screech owl.
 While parasitic infestations are not typically detected as direct mortality causes, in some severe cases complications or direct death can occur.
 These cases of mortality are most widely recorded in cases of toxoplasmosis, although generally owls have lower rates of dangerous Toxoplasma parasites than some other species of birds of prey.
 Of barred owls in one study, 26.7% had Toxoplasma gondii, the cause of toxoplasmosis, upon necropsy study, with adults having it more often than immature birds.
 Lethal cases of trichomoniasis are also known.
-The effect of other parasites are more poorly known beyond generally compromising their hosts’ condition, but in one case Sarcocystis strixi may have caused paralysis in a barred owl.
+The effect of other parasites are more poorly known beyond generally compromising their hosts' condition, but in one case Sarcocystis strixi may have caused paralysis in a barred owl.
 Other parasites recorded in barred owls include Eimeria varia, Novyella, Neodiplostomum as well as apparently rare species of Centrorhynchus and Tetrameres that were first found within barred owls.
 Trematode flatworms such as strigeids as well as Tylodelphys and Brachylaima are found in intermediate volume in barred owls relative to other owls.
 Invertebrates such as hippoboscid flies and Mallophaga are known to infect barred owls as ectoparasites but seldom at severe levels.
 Concern was expressed that barred owls may compromise spotted owl populations with novel parasites.
 However, studies of Haemoproteus in barred and spotted owls in northwestern California found that native parasites were finding a new host in barred owls and may have been transmitted from spotted to barred owls but that the barred owl acted as a poor parasite host and may have diluted the parasite levels in owl populations.
 Furthermore, there was no evidence found that barred owls were spreading parasites to spotted owls.

 Status

 The barred owl is one of the most common owls in North America.
-Partners in Flight estimates that the barred owl may number up to 3 million individuals globally, making it the perhaps the second most numerous North American owl behind the great horned owl and perhaps slightly ahead of other commoner species like barn owls and northern saw-whet owls.
-It estimated that Canada in total holds about 10,000-50,000 pairs.
+Partners in Flight estimates that the barred owl may number up to 3 million individuals globally, making it, perhaps, the second most numerous North American owl behind the great horned owl and perhaps slightly ahead of other commoner species like barn owls and northern saw-whet owls.
+It estimated that Canada in total holds about 10,000–50,000 pairs.
 Canadian Maritimes had highest densities known, with 3600 pairs, being found in 80% of 10 km2 blocks totaling 377; this was a conspicuously higher density than that recorded in Ontario, where they were in 28% of 1824 study blocks.
 Iowa, Tennessee and Maryland had the highest densities of pairs apparently in the United States, being present from 39 to 47% of blocks.
 Throughout the year, the mean number of sightings per route is 0.12 sightings while during Christmas Bird Counts (CBC), the mean in 0.25 per route.